LuxinZhang902/Real-Time-Stock-Market-Kafka/README.md

 ls # it should have kafka_2.13-3.6.1  kafka_2.13-3.6.1.tgz shown up
 ```

-Since Apache Kafka runs on top of jvm[Java Virtual Machine], thus, Java is also needed to be installed o our PC
+Since Apache Kafka runs on top of jvm[Java Virtual Machine], thus, Java is also needed to be installed on our PC

 ```python
 # Checking java environment